mikewacker/age-verification/docs/ARCHITECTURE.md

 This tech stack scores very well here:

+- Dropwizard has a great, easy-to-use testing library; it's used both for end-to-end testing and for testing the configuration.
+- An embedded Redis server is available for testing (though that project isn't owned by Redis).
 - Retrofit comes with a test library that can easily create fake `Call` objects.
-- Dropwizard has a great, easy-to-use testing library; it's used both for end-to-end testing and for testing the configuration.

-Beyond that, custom utility methods were added for testing with `CompletionStage`.
-See: [`CompletionStageTesting`](/testing/src/main/java/org/example/age/testing/CompletionStageTesting.java)
+A `:testing` module exists, but it's fairly lightweight (e.g., [`CompletionStageTesting`](/testing/src/main/java/org/example/age/testing/CompletionStageTesting.java)).

 ### Alternatives Considered